bobleegogogo/bobleegogogo.github.io/aboutme.md

 permalink: /aboutme/
 ---

 I am now a Lecturer in the Department of Geography, National University of Singapore (NUS), Singapore.
-Prior to NUS, I was a Postdoc researcher in Techinical University of Munich (TUM).
+Prior to NUS, I was a senior researcher in Techinical University of Munich (TUM).
 I received my Ph.D. in the GIScience research group at the Institute of Geography in Heidelberg University, Germany.
 I got my MS.c degree from University of Stuttgart, Germany, where I was major in Geomatics engineering.
 Before came to Germany, I got my double BS.c degrees in both Geographical Information Systems and Computer Science at Wuhan University, China.

 Besides research, I enjoy basketball, cylcing, and running.
 In addition, I'm also a big fan of cooking for my family, just cannot stop trying all differents delicious cuisines.